 Mattel secures the licence for home video games based on Tron, with the hopes that it will help propel sales of its Intellivision console on the coattails of what is expected to be a smash movie.
 The first Mattel game released is Tron Deadly Discs.
 Under the working title Tron I, the game is developed concurrent with production of the film, based on still photos and other art material provided by the producers.
 The game tasks the player with moving Tron, represented by the ubiquitous Intellivision running man, around a gaming arena, avoiding the discs of his enemies while hitting them with his own.
 As his opponents enter the area, they leave doors open that Tron can use to navigate to the other side, if there is a door present there already.
 At random times after Tron dispatches all of his opponents in a level, a recognizer appears to throw some deadly shapes around the room.
 Deadly Discs goes on to sell over 300,000 cartridges, a respectable number, but much much lower than expected, especially given that Mattel does a production run of 800,000 due to hype surrounding the movie.
 A version for Mattel’s fledgling Aquarius home computer is also released, along with a version for the Atari 2600 through Mattel’s M Network label.
 Mattel also produces Tron Maze-A-Tron for the Intellivision, going under the names Tron II and Mazeatron while under development.
 As with Deadly Discs, the game is made parallel to the movie, and uses production art and stills for inspiration for the graphics.
 A version of this game is planned for the Atari 2600, but it turns out to be so different from the Intellivision version that Mattel decides to release it under the name Adventures of Tron.
 As opposed to running around in a maze like the Inty version, here players move Tron up and down elevators in a standard platform game.The final game rounding out the Tron licenses from Mattel is Tron Solar Sailer in 1983, a game compatible with the company’s Intellivoice add-on for the Intellivision.
 The game has the player sending the titular craft down light beams, avoiding tank fire and attempting to find the route to take him right into the heart of the MCP and then engage in a puzzle game to overload him.
 Solar Sailer has the dubious honor of having inspired the most notorious game hack in Intellivision game programmers Blue Sky Rangers history.
 The joke going around at the time of the game’s development is that the word “can’t” from one of the digitized taunts from the MCP, “I can’t allow this”, sounds more like the word “cunt”.
 It becomes such a running joke, that one of the programmers hacks the title screen of another Intellivioice game, Space Spartans, to greet the player with “Mattel Electronics Presents… Space Cunt!”.
 Taking the joke further, an entire Space Cunt game is created around the premise, a hacked version of Astrosmash were the player’s ship is a penis, shooting semen at falling vaginas and IUD devices.

 20 years pass until Tron is officially revisited in video game form, with 2003′s cleverly named Tron 2.0, done by developer Monolith Productions for the PC and later for the Macintosh by MacPlay.
 The franchise is in good hands with Monolith, having made some stellar games for the PC.
 They hit it big off the start with Blood, an early FPS that separates itself from the myriad Doom clones of the era with a spectacularly fun multiplayer component.
 They follow this success up with other iconic offerings such as The Operative: No One Lives Forever, Condemned, and F.E.A.R.
-Here, players control Alan Bradley’s son Jethro “Jet” Bradley in an FPS setting faithful in visual style to the film, no doubt due to Syd Mead’s participation in the design of the lightcycles featured in the game.
+In Tron 2.0, players control Alan Bradley’s son Jethro “Jet” Bradley in an FPS setting faithful in visual style to the film, no doubt due to Syd Mead’s participation in the design of the lightcycles featured in the game.
 Tron also makes it to the Game Boy Advance and Microsoft’s Xbox console, under the name Tron 2.0: Killer App.

-Advance your system clock another seven years, and Disney releases Tron Legacy in 2010, 28 years after the original dazzled and puzzled audiences in equal measure.
+Advance your system clock another seven years, and Disney releases the film Tron Legacy in 2010, 28 years after the original dazzled and puzzled audiences in equal measure.
 It is directed by Joseph Kosinski, who lands the gig after a series of startling CGI commercials, for such high-profile videogames as Halo 3 and Gears of War.
 If any film would allow a “reboot”, you’d think it would be Tron, but screenwriters Edward Kitsis and Adam Horowitz, of TV show Lost fame, keep the canon and proceed from where the last film left off.
 Jeff Bridges returns as Kevin Flynn, trapped for decades inside the computer world which has advanced itself many fold.
 It is his disaffected 27 year old son Sam’s turn to get zapped to computer land and find his way out of the grid.
 Sam is played by Garrett Hedlund, most well-known at that time for playing Patroclus in 2004′s Troy.
 Bruce Boxleitner returns as Alan Bradley, but only provides the voice for his alter-ego Tron; a stuntman plays the character inside the computer.
 Cindy Morgan does not join the cast this time around, with the female love interest instead being played by Olivia Wilde as Quorra, the last of the spontaneously evolving ISO (Isomorphic Algorithms) programs that miraculously appear inside the Grid.
 Michael Sheen, looking like a cross between Julian Assange and David Bowie circa Ziggy Stardust, rounds out things as Castor/Zuse, the flamboyant owner of the End Of Line Club inside Tron City.

 While CGI advances over the intervening 28 years allow for a more completely realized cyberspace, the creators decide to forego blowing up every frame of film and backlighting actors for the neon effects, and instead opt for spandex suits with sewn-in strips of practical lighting, provided by Light Tape, powered by a 9V battery pack hidden in the ID disks all characters wear on their back.
 Light Tape is an invention by Electro-LuminX, located in Chester, Virginia.
 The thin, flexible light strips are realized by exciting phosphors located between two electrically conductive plates, looking great on-screen but allowing for only simple lines on the costumes instead of the intricate circuit patterns of the original, and allow for about 10 minutes of illumination before exhausting the suit’s battery pack.
 Also, the entire Grid environment is limited to dark, stormy exteriors and dimly-lit interiors, in order to have the low-wattage Light Tape show up well on-camera.
 About 150 different suits are produced for the shoot, and their fragile circuitry prevent the actors from sitting in them when fully dressed; boards with bicycle seats are provided so the talent can lean back into them and rest between takes.
 While one could argue that the visual effects, while pretty, are just more of the same in a film-making industry quite adept with the technology by now, Tron Legacy does have one bit of ground-breaking CGI up its sleeve.
 In order to allow Bridges to play his younger self in the guise of the ageless computer program Clu, an effects team de-ages him to look like himself circa Against All Odds (1984) to match the conceit in the film that Flynn had created the program a few years after the events of the original.
 To do this, they film Bridges delivering his lines using a helmet with several small cameras capturing his facial movements.
 They then digitally erase all those pesky crows feet, forehead wrinkles and other tell-tale signs of being 61 years old.
 The effect is remarkable, but still traverses into the uncanny valley with the doll’s eyes and mouth movements that tip the subconscious that something is a bit off.